Determination Hardness, Chlorine and Conductivity of Water

 Principle

 EDTA forms a chelated soluble complex when added to a solution of certain metal cations.
-If a small amount of a dye such as Eriochrome Black T is added to an aqueous solution containing calcium and magnesium ions at a pH of about 10, the solution will become wine red.
-If EDTA is then added as a titrant, the calcium and magnesium will be complexed.
+Suppose a small amount of a dye such as Eriochrome Black T is added to an aqueous solution containing calcium and magnesium ions at a pH of about 10.
+In that case, the solution will become wine red.
+If EDTA is then added as a titrant, the calcium and magnesium will be complex.
 After sufficient EDTA has been added to the complex all magnesium and calcium, the solution will turn from wine red to blue.
 This is the endpoint of the titration.

 Reagents for total hardness